ymei/USBScope/README.txt

 Yuan Mei

 ###############################################################################
+RANDOM NOTES

+TDS2024B doesn't allow transferring multiple channels at once, therefore, after each trigger, the acq has to be stopped to allow data transfer of all channels to complete.

+Don't forget to turn on all the channels before starting the program.

 Note on HDF5 when storing events:

 HDF5 file seems to carry a significant overhead when a lot of